Kelcy Quarles

-Kelcy Quarles (born January 23, 1992) is an American football defensive tackle who is a free agent.
-He played college football at South Carolina, and was signed by the New York Giants as an undrafted free agent in 2014.
-Quarles has also been a member of the New England Patriots, Indianapolis Colts, Cleveland Browns, Calgary Stampeders, Edmonton Eskimos, and Saskatchewan Roughriders.
+Kelcy Quarles (born January 23, 1992) is an American former professional football player who was a defensive tackle in the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, and was signed by the New York Giants as an undrafted free agent in 2014.
+Quarles was also a member of the New England Patriots, Indianapolis Colts, Cleveland Browns, Calgary Stampeders, Edmonton Eskimos, and Saskatchewan Roughriders.

 College career

-As a junior in 2013, Quarles was a first-team All-Southeastern Conference (SEC) and second-team All-American selection. and was an All-American by Sporting News.
+As a junior in 2013, Quarles was a first-team All-Southeastern Conference (SEC) and second-team All-American selection. and was a first-team All-American selection by The Sporting News.

 Professional career

 New York Giants

 On May 10, 2014, Quarles signed with the New York Giants as an undrafted free agent.

-New England Patriots
+New England Patriots (first stint)

 On August 31, 2014, the New England Patriots claimed Quarles off waivers from the Giants.

-Indianapolis Colts
+Indianapolis Colts (first stint)

 On September 16, 2014, the Indianapolis Colts signed Quarles from the New England Patriots practice squad.
 In his first NFL game he recorded a sack.
 He was waived on November 24, 2014, and re-signed to the practice squad on November 25.
 On September 5, 2015, Quarles was waived by the Colts.